TSSlade/tusome_db/db_scoping_notes.md

         * **shapefile data**: for geographic areas, not schools
         * **books received**: for grades within schools, split by language/subject (English, Kiswahili, Maths)
-        * **SNE status**: one of {mainstream, special unit, sne school} for schools
+        * **SNE status**: one of {mainstream, special unit, sne school} for schools ** DK - This is a major branch - either schools are SNE or regular - maybe we could have that branch somewhere
-        * **enrollment**: by sex, for streams or grades within schools
+        * **enrollment**: by sex, for streams or grades within schools ** SNE has various types of interest - HI or VI or combined
         * **residential status**: for each school, one of {residential, non-residential}.
 Informs budgeting and logistical planning.
         * **materials drop-off point**: for each school.
 Usually but not always one per zone.
 Informs budgeting and logistical planning.
         * **assigned